kora-projects/kora-docs/mkdocs/docs/v2/en/guides/observability.md

 === ":simple-kotlin: `Kotlin`"

-    If you want to check your progress along the way, use the finished working example: [Kora Kotlin Observability App](https://github.com/kora-projects/kora-examples/tree/master/guides/kotlin/kora-kotlin-observability-app).
+    If you want to check your progress along the way, use the finished working example: [Kora Kotlin Observability App](https://github.com/kora-projects/kora-examples/tree/master/guides/kotlin/kora-kotlin-guide-observability-app).

-## What You'll Build { #youll-build }
+## What You Will Build { #youll-build }

-You will enhance the HTTP server application with:
+One application that carries all four signals:

-- Micrometer metrics for framework and business events
+- Micrometer metrics on `/metrics`, framework and business
-- OpenTelemetry tracing export over HTTP
+- OpenTelemetry traces exported over `OTLP/HTTP`
-- request logging enriched with trace context
+- log lines carrying `traceId` and `spanId`
-- liveness and readiness probes on the private management port
+- liveness and readiness probes on the system port
+- one system port serving every operational endpoint
-- observability-focused tests that verify metrics, probes, and tracing behavior
+- tests that assert on metrics, probes, and trace-aware logging

-## What You'll Need { #youll-need }
+## What You Will Need { #youll-need }

-- JDK 17 or later
+- JDK 25 or later
-- Gradle 7+
+- Gradle 9+
-- Docker, if you want to run the black-box smoke test locally
+- Docker, to run Jaeger and the black-box test locally
 - A text editor or IDE
 - Completed [HTTP Server Guide](http-server.md)

+Kora 2.0 artifacts are compiled for Java 25, so the JDK that compiles the application must be 25 or newer.

 ## Prerequisites { #prerequisites }